 about me

-Broadly, I am interested in how feedbacks between ecological and evolutionary processes can vary the impacts of emerging infectious disease across biological levels of organization as well as the effect of seasonality on host-pathogen dynamics.
-The primary motivation of my research is to inform management and intervention decisions in wildlife disease systems by leveraging cross-disciplinary efforts and ecological understanding.
-Combining field-based investigations with large, public datasets, I have explored how species' life histories, environmentally dependent trait expression, and demography can influence patterns of disease and population dynamics.
+Broadly, I am interested in how feedbacks between ecological and evolutionary processes vary across biological scales to affect the outcomes of emerging infectious disease as well as the effect of seasonality on host-pathogen dynamics.
+The primary motivation of my research is to advance and integrate our understanding of eco-evolutionary principles to decision-making on disease mitigation and conservation initiatives.
+Combining field-based investigations with large, public datasets, I mainly explore how host and pathogen demography interact with environmental factors to structure patterns of disease and population outcomes.

-I am currently a Postdoc with the Carver Research Group at the University of Georgia.
+I am currently a Postdoc with the Carver Research Group at the University of Georgia where I am working to characterize the contribution of seasonality to wombat-mange dynamics.
 I completed my PhD in the Langwig Lab at Virginia Polytechnic Institute and State University where I worked on bats affected by white-nose syndrome, an emerging fungal disease that caused severe population declines across North America.
 My dissertation focused on the drivers and population-level consequences of sex-biased infections in collaboration with state and federal scientists and academics across multiple institutions.
 I have also worked within field systems to examine shifting adaptive traits with disease phase and exposure of wildlife communities to SARS CoV-2.